WinforUniRegensburg/lgr_zeitplan_generator/README.md

 You already got a document where the data you need to put in the table is saved.
 If the information fits in our format, which is described below, you can easily convert it into a schedule with our tool.
 That will save your time for task which should be rather in your focus.
+Furthermore if you use the table generator from [Seltec](www.seltec.at) this tool will be compatible.

 ### Usage and Requirements